 - 1. Once agreed by stakeholders, this report is acknowledged formally by the member for Traffic & Transportation at a Cabinet meeting - 2.
 Progress with feasibility work to develop schemes as recommended in this report (Full list is included at Appendix A) in conjunction with members of the working group - 3.
-This report is used to support a bid to fund delivery of the interventions developed in conjunction with residents - 4.
-Undertake a review of existing policy related to speed measurement and analysis, and pedestrian crossing assessment to reflect changes in National Policy - 5.
-Further work to establish the impact upon Air Quality near schools should be carried out with consideration to establishing a "school street" near St Jude's' School - 6.
+Progress proposals for a "School Street" for St Judes' school to address concerns around traffic congestion and Air Quality - 4.
+This report provides a basis to support a bid to fund delivery of the identified interventions as detailed and in line with the schedule set out at Appendix A of the study report - 5.
+Undertake a review of existing policy related to speed measurement and analysis, and pedestrian crossing assessment to reflect changes in National Policy - 6.
 Review identified accident cluster at Cambridge Roundabout and take action if necessary as soon as practicable - 7.
 Pursue funding opportunities to implement safety measures at the Kings' Road Roundabout

-APPENDIX 1
+APPENDIX A